The original version of this document is located at https://docs.qfield.org/how-to/map-styling

 or .qgz

-It is possible to embed SVG symbols directly within a QGIS projects.
+It is possible to embed SVG symbols directly within a QGIS project.